zukunft/zukunft.com/docs/code_functions_all.md

         \-- system_object - load all system users that have a code id
     \-- verb
         \-- system_object - get a verb
+    \-- verb_by_id
+        \-- system_object - get a preloaded verb by its database id e.g. the verb that an api request names by id
     \-- system_user
         \-- system_object - get a preloaded system user
     \-- admin_user